tracel-ai/models/squeezenet-burn/README.md

 time.
 The weights are saved in a binary file during build time in Burn compatible format, and the model is loaded at runtime.

+It is worth noting that the model can be fine-tuned to improve the accuracy, since the ONNX model is fully converted to a Burn model.
+The model is trained with the ImageNet dataset, which contains 1.2 million images.
+The model can be fine-tuned with a smaller dataset to improve the accuracy for a specific use case.

 The labels for the classes are included in the crate and generated from the [`labels.txt`](src/model/label.txt) during build time.